SJMagaziner/5-Card_Poker_Hand_Simulator_and_Visualizer/README.md

 ##### An often discussed element of computer science is the nature of programmed randomness.
 What is "true" randomness?
 Are there innate biases constructed when designing inherently ordered algorithms to mimic random events?
 This project was developed to perhaps scratch at the surface of these questions.
 ##### I am fan of poker and card games in general.
 A standard deck of cards contains 52 unique cards spread across 13 ranks (A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2) each in 4 suits (Spades, Hearts, Diamonds, and Clubs).
 Were one to draw 5-cards from the top of a standard deck there are 2,598,960 possible combinations.
 As playing cards are in essence a visual representation of statistics and randomness at play, I settled on developing a project focused on poker hand simulation, classification, analysis, and visualization.
 ##### As we can statistically model the theoretical outcomes of any number 5-card poker hands (rank occurrence, card occurrence, etc.), this software was used to simulate 1 million 5-card hands, comparing them to the expected outcomes and graphing the results.
 ##### In addition, looking at text versions of poker hands is fairly unsatisfying.
 Thus a large (probably too large) endeavor of this project was to build a hand visualizer, an ability to generate real time images of the hands being simulated within the console.
-This was successful.
+This was successful (an example is below).

 ![Alt Text](Figures/Example_poker_hand.png)